mikhmha/my_blog/README.md

 When I get back home, its going to be my birthday in a few days.
 And I don't care.
 Its gonna be pretty uneventful.
 Nothing ever changes.

+# 03/12/2024

+2 more days to go and then I'm back home.
+Today I planned out the remaining work I have to do till launch.
+The plan is realisitic!
+So realistic in fact that launch is now late December 2024.
+It will buggy, I know what corners to cut.
+I'm not happy about it, but also I am :).
+It is what it is~

+About my mental state, its always in flux.
+Some days I'm lost, other days I come to the true conclusion.
+You need to own who you are.
+And today I'm unapologetically myself.
+Whatever that is.
+These days everyone is lost.